divarvel/PAPPL-OOo4Kids-Documents/CdC.rst

 We will have to add a new menu entry ("cursor"), in order to allow the user to easily go back to the cursor mode.
-This will require us to change the underlying stucture of some files.
+This will require us to change the underlying structure of some files.

 Eraser
 --------------------------------------------------------------------------------
 When in the eraser mode, the tool only masks parts of the previously drawn shapes.
 It does not actually delete the erased parts.
-Additionally, nothing is saved.
-As for now, it only works in a graphical fashion.
+In addition, nothing is saved.
+When leaving the slide, then displaying it again, the erased parts reappear.

-Erased parts should be really erased and not displayed again.
+Erased parts should be really erased and not displayed again when displaying the slides.

-Éric has to send us a patch concerning memorization of components erased by the eraser.
-It may be an introduction to a future du/undo function.
+The team is looking forward to implementing a do/undo feature in the annotation mode (while presenting the slides), but nothing is decided now.